RedisLabs/redislabs-docs/content/kubernetes/deployment/container-images.md

 ...
 ```

-Note that if you apply this change to modify an existing operator deployment,
-the operator's pod will restart.
-As the operator is stateless, the restart will
-not affect any existing cluster managed by the operator.

-If your container registry requires a pull secret, you may specify the standard `imagePullSecrets`
- on the operator deployment:
+If your container registry requires a pull secret, configure `imagePullSecrets` on the operator deployment:

 ```YAML
 spec: